ChadwickBroski/generic-clicker-game/README.md

 ## Bugs or Ideas

-If you have any bugs or ideas, open an issue.
+If you have find any bugs or have ideas, open an issue in this github repo.
 - Make sure you type out the bug or idea in detail.

 Play this game on [chadwickbroski.github.io/generic-clicker-game](https://chadwickbroski.github.io/generic-clicker-game).